Earth Discovery Center

 317.327.7148

 The old original nature center, now known as the Ornithology Center, attracted around 40,000 guests per year, and only had the capacity to hold one classroom of students.
-Now, the larger building caters to over 80,000 annual visitors – 6,000 who are students on field trips learning more about the natural world.
+Now, the larger building caters to over 80,000 annual visitors and hosts thousands of students every year on field trips to learn about the natural world.

 As soon as you walk in, it’s very likely you’ll be greeted by some sort of creature!
 That might be a snail, or during the summertime, you can even catch the morphing of a caterpillar into a monarch butterfly right at the front desk.
-Inside the center you’ll find a beehive, exhibits of the American toad and grey tree frog, leaf collections and plant displays, nature-based artwork for sale, and much more.
+Inside the center you’ll find exhibits and information about native Indiana plants and animals, including aquariums with live native reptiles, fish, and amphibians, taxidermy mounts, and replicas.
+Other wildlife educational ambassadors may make appearances at scheduled program times.
 When you venture outside, you can take in a beautiful view of the reservoir out on the deck, or hop on the nearby hiking trails.

 Weekly Activities